JorjaFox/mod-bs5-lightbox/README.md

-# Hinode Module - Template
+# Hinode Module - Lightbox for Boostrap 5

 <!-- Tagline -->
 <p align="center">
-    <b>A template to define a Hugo module compatible with Hinode</b>
+    <b>A Hugo module for [Lightbox for Boostrap 5](https://trvswgnr.github.io/bs5-lightbox/) that is compatible with Hinode</b>
     <br />
 </p>